 Here are some traditional recipes for the Small Cold seasonal node…

 Ingredients: lean lamb 100g, millet 100g (a little more than ½ cup), fresh (peeled) ginger root 12g, scallions 3 stalks, black pepper and salt

 - First clean lamb and cut into thin strips

 - Put millet and lamb in about 4 – 5 cups of water (adjust water depending on if you want the congee more creamier or more soupy); bring to a boil

 - Add in ginger (cut into thin slices or chopped), scallions (chopped) and continue to boil until made into a congee

 - Add salt and pepper to taste; instead of black pepper, Sichuan Pepper (Hua Jiao) can be used as a substitute to make the soup spicier

 Eat on an empty stomach.
 This congee helps boost the Qi, nourish the Blood, and warm the Center.
 Patients with internal heat patterns should be cautions about consuming this congee.
 But, patients with cold patterns or in generally good health can take this congee during Small Cold.

-I hope everyone continues to stay warm!
+I hope everyone is staying warm!